-We are excited to offer 16 trips in 2019!
+We are excited to offer a variety of Academic Immersion, Community Engagement, and Outdoor Experience Trips in 2019!
 Each trip offers opportunities for students to get to know their classmates, prepare for their first year at the U of R, and meet current students, administrators and faculty!

 Each trip also has its own unique itinerary with specific activities and themes to help prepare you on your journey into college.
 These themes are explained in further detail below.

 *payment and paperwork deadlines will be extended for those applying between June 14th and July 13th